Chisago Lakes High School

-Chisago Lakes High School, located in Lindström, Minnesota, serves more than 1,100 students in grades 9-12.
-The school has earned accreditation by the North Central Association of Colleges and Schools.
+Chisago Lakes High School, located in Lindström, Minnesota, serves more than 1,100 students in grades 9-12.The school has earned accreditation by the North Central Association of Colleges and Schools.
 It provides an average curriculum for its students, containing a good variety of electives and all of the state required courses.
 Chisago Lakes High School offers a fine arts program as well as 24 athletic activities and 20 co-curricular activities.

 The school facility is located on 96 acre and has athletic fields, tennis courts, a community swimming pool, five computer labs, weight room, fitness center, and a 600-seat performing arts center.

-Accountability Programs
+Accountability programs

 The Minnesota Department of Education announced that Chisago Lakes High School failed to make Adequate Yearly Progress (AYP) under the federal No Child Left Behind Act for the 2007–08 and 2009-10 school years.
-The department of education is expected to release results for the 2010-11 school year sometime before September 30, 2011.